ibexa/documentation-developer/docs/releases/ibexa_dxp_v3.3.md

 With the Image Editor, users can now perform basic image editing, such as cropping, flipping or setting a point of focus.
-The Image Editor is available when browsing the Media library, or creating or editing Content Items that contain an ezimage or ezimageasset Field.
+The Image Editor is available when browsing the Media library, or creating or editing Content items that contain an `ezimage` or `ezimageasset` Field.

 You can modify the Image Editor's default settings to change its appearance or behavior.
-For more information, see [Configuring the Image Editor](../guide/image_editor.md)
+For more information, see [Configuring the Image Editor](../guide/image_editor.md).

 ### Migration bundle